TV's Bloopers & Practical Jokes: Syndicated revival

 In the fall of 2012, the series was revived by Dick Clark Productions and Trifecta Entertainment & Media under the title Bloopers, in a half-hour, syndicated format, airing twice per week.
 Dean Cain hosted the series and comedian Jack Vale starred in the hidden camera pranks and acts as co-producer.
 Instead of television and movie outtakes, this incarnation of the series focused on web and user-generated content.
 However, the practical joke segments in the vein of Candid Camera, which were dropped from the series during the time of the NBC specials, had been reintroduced.

 Imitator series

-During the show's original two-year run on NBC, it sparked a number of imitators on other networks, most notably the ABC series Foul-ups, Bleeps & Blunders.
+The show sparked a number of imitators on other networks.
+After the original TV's Censored Bloopers specials aired, Life's Most Embarrassing Moments, a similar series of specials produced by Alan Landsburg Productions, debuted on ABC in 1983.
+Dick Clark Productions then sued Alan Landsburg Productions over it in federal court.
+The case was eventually dismissed, and the dismissal was affirmed on appeal.
+The trial court concluded that copyright protections do not protect the format of a show: "The format of the two shows look similar, but so do the formats of virtually every television news show.
+The 'look' of a show is not the proper subject of copyright protection."

+Foul-Ups, Bleeps & Blunders then made its debut on ABC in 1984.
 That show aired bloopers from Star Trek for the first time on American network television.
-ABC's ersatz series never matched the ratings of the original, however.
+However, Foul-ups, Bleeps & Blunders never matched the ratings of Bloopers.

 After Bloopers left NBC, the network launched its own similar series, Most Outrageous Moments, which lasted until 2009.